tsheasha/vint-prog-test/README.md

 ## Web Architecture

      I have implemented the required features as per the specification.
      Users will enter the website using the given URL and view all running activities and statistics.
      Entering a new running activity is done through a form with a POST method.
      The statistics can be reloaded by clicking on the respective button which sends an AJAX call in order to refresh the statistics.

      ..* A fat Activity Model, this holds all the business logic.
      In the sense that all database dependent calculations are performed here.

      * A skinny controller, using the aforementioned Activity Model methods to get required results.

-     * Helper for the controller to “clean_parameters”, this uses a gem “chronic_duration” to parse duration strings into seconds and also sets the format of the date for my application.
+     * Helper for the controller to "clean_parameters", this uses a gem "chronic_duration" to parse duration strings into seconds and also sets the format of the date for my application.
 Since this is more or less a generic method I saw it best to be in the ActivitiesHelper.